 The graph is a superposition of all calls from the two original graphs.

-When the path between two shared nodes are different, the nodes for profile A path are displayed on the left side of the graph and on the right side for profile B (each side can be empty).
+When the path between two shared nodes is different, the nodes for profile A path are displayed on the left side of the graph and on the right side for profile B (each side can be empty).

 The background color and the number are not relevant.